rsksmart/devportal-1.0/rif/relay/operator-manual.md

 1. Generate your smart wallet address.
 To do this, you need to call the method `getSmartWalletAddress` on the `SmartWalletFactory` contract, it can be found in the relay repo under `src/cli/compiled/SmartWalletFactory.json`.
-   You need to extract the abi from there and then use it to instantiate the contract with web3.
+   You need to extract the ABI from there and then use it to instantiate the contract with web3.
    Here is an example of how to do it:
    ```javascript
         import Web3 from "web3";